Paranormal Activity: Next of Kin: Plot

 Margot and her cameraman friend Chris want to make a documentary about Margot's past.
-Her mother, Sarah, abandoned her outside a hospital, and she wonders what drove Sarah to make such a drastic decision.
+Her mother, Sarah, abandoned her outside a hospital, and she wonders what drove Sarah to make such a decision.
 Through a genetics site, she and Chris meet her blood relative Samuel, who is an Amish currently going through his rumspringa.
-After the three fly to Buffalo, NY, they are joined by Dale, their documentary's soundman.
+The team is joined by Dale, their documentary's soundman.
 Samuel leads them to Beiler Farm, where he and Margot's mother came from.

-Jacob, the patriarch of the commune and Sarah's father, welcomes the team, and they find lodging in a rustic room.
-Late at night, Margot wakes up and discovers red lights moving in the distance; Samuel dismisses it as a hunting party.
-Margot visits the barn and finds a little girl brushing her doll's hair.
-The doll is named Sarah, and when Margot tells the girl that that was her mother's name, the girl cryptically says that Sarah is "still there."
-Come night time, Margot hears sounds from her mother's old room in the attic and sees a spirit.
+Jacob, the patriarch of the commune and Sarah's father and Margot's grandfather, welcomes the team, and they find lodging.
+Strange events occur; Margot finds a little girl brushing her doll's hair in the barn.
+The doll is named Sarah, and the girl cryptically says that Sarah is "still there."
+Margot later hears sounds from her mother's old room and sees a spirit.

-The next morning, they interview Jacob on camera.
-He tells them about the free-spirited Sarah, who defied their practices by sleeping with a boy from the neighboring village and getting pregnant.
-Instead of following custom by being forced to give up Margot to an adoptive family, she instead left her at a hospital, and Sarah is now assumed dead.
-Through drone footage, Margot's team later finds a church which holds a warning to stay away, and Jacob quickly arrives to prevent them from entering.
-That night, Margot and the team discover a strange ritual in the barn in which a newborn two-headed goat is sacrificed.
+The group interviews Jacob.
+He tells them about the free-spirited Sarah, who defied their practices by sleeping with a boy and getting pregnant.
+Instead of being forced to give up Margot to an adoptive family, she instead left her at a hospital.
+Sarah is now assumed dead.
+Margot's team finds a church that Jacob prevents them from entering.
+That night, the team discovers a strange ritual in the barn in which a newborn two-headed goat is sacrificed.

-Determined to find out the commune's secrets, Margot and Chris break into the church while Dale distracts Samuel.
-They discover paintings on the floor depicting the demonic figure Asmodeus, as well as a deep pit which Margot descends into before retreating when she hears a strange noise.
-Margot sneaks into Jacob's room the next day and finds his computer, where she discovers that he and Samuel had known about her being Sarah's daughter and orchestrated her arrival.
-She becomes upset and Chris suggests that they leave, but a shadow-like ghoulish being attacks Margot that night.
-The next day, Chris and Dale find a catatonic Margot with her sheets soaked with blood; despite assurance from the local doctor, the two become suspicious.
+Determined to find out the commune's secrets, Margot and Chris break into the church.
+They discover paintings depicting the demonic figure Asmodeus, as well as a deep pit.
+Margot sneaks into Jacob's room the next day and discovers that he and Samuel had known about her being Sarah's daughter and had orchestrated her arrival.
+A ghoulish being attacks Margot that night.
+The next day, Chris and Dale find her catatonic with her sheets soaked with blood.